-1. Trolly, etc., Union of Sydney and Suburbs v.
+^{2.} Trolly, etc., Union of Sydney and Suburbs v.
 Master Carriers' Association of New South Wales.
 (2 C.L.R.
 509.)

 - 5. Movement Towards Uniformity.-The wide difference between the development in the several States of the Commonwealth of the regulation by State institutions of the remuneration and conditions of the workers, has given rise to a desire on the part of the Commonwealth Government to secure uniformity throughout Australia by any suitable and constitutional action on the part of the Commonwealth.
 The provisions of States wages laws vary considerably.
-In New South Wales, Victoria, and Western Australia, some experience has been gained of their working.
-The Wages Board system is new in South Australia, Queensland, and Tasmania.
+In New South Wales, Victoria, and Western Australia, considerable experience has been gained of their working.
+The system is newer in South Australia, Queensland, and Tasmania.
 The desirability of uniformity has, as already mentioned, been recognised by the New South Wales Arbitration Court, which refused the Bootmakers' Union an award which would increase the wages of its members to amounts exceeding those paid in Victoria in the same trade, the express ground of the refusal being that New South Wales manufacturers would be handicapped by the payment of a higher rate of wage than that prevailing in Victoria. - 6.
 Constitution Alteration Proposals.-Two proposed laws for the alteration of the constitutional powers of the Commonwealth in regard to industries and businesses were submitted to the people for acceptance or rejection on the 26th April, 1911.
-The first law proposed to amend section 51 of the Constitution Act (see p.
-22 and 23 hereinbefore) so as to give the Commonwealth Government increased powers to deal with (a) trade and commerce (b) corporations (c) industrial matters, and (d) trusts and monopolies.
+The first law proposed to amend section 51 of the Constitution Act (see pp. 24 and 25 hereinbefore) so as to give the Commonwealth Government increased powers to deal with (a) trade and commerce, (b) corporations, (c) industrial matters, and (d) trusts and monopolies.
 The second law proposed to insert after section 51 of the Constitution Act, a section empowering the Commonwealth Government to make laws with respect to monopolies.
 Neither of the proposals was approved by the people.
-Fuller particulars are given on page 22 of this book. - 7.
+Fuller particulars are given on page 24 of this book.
+At the general elections, to be held on 31st May, 1913, these and other matters are again to be submitted by referendum.
+(See Appendix.) - 7.
 The "New Protection."-The opinion has been expressed that a manufacturer who benefits by the Commonwealth protective tariff should charge a reasonable price for the goods which he manufactures, and should institute a fair and reasonable rate of wage and conditions of labour for his workmen.